Charleezy/maya/README.md

 1. Create a `.env` file in the root directory (recommended for development)
 2. Set them in your system environment
 3. Pass them as command-line arguments when running the application

+When developing in local use the "Dspring-boot.run.profiles=local" runtime variable

 ### Google Cloud Setup